mishra-lab/cihr-multiprovince-covid-project/publications/COVID risk among essential workers in Toronto/README.md

 * Rolling new cases per 100k

 ### COVID-19 deaths
 This [dataset](https://github.com/mishra-lab/cihr-multiprovince-covid-project/blob/322d928eec34d1c5fcc8097de0e423e852398688/publications/COVID%20risk%20among%20essential%20workers%20in%20Toronto/Figure1BD_death.csv) includes community deaths (excluding long-term care residents) reported between January 23, 2020 and January 24, 2021 in Toronto.

-The data on deaths were obtained from Contact Management Solutions (CCM)+.
+Person-level data on confirmed COVID-19 deaths were obtained from Contact Management Solutions (CCM)+.
+Individual-level data have been transformed into aggregated data in the posted dataset.
 Neighbourhood-level attributes were obtained from [Statistics Canada 2016 Census](https://www12.statcan.gc.ca/census-recensement/2016/dp-pd/index-eng.cfm).

 We stratified the city’s 3702 DA into tertiles by ranking the proportion of population in each DA working in essential services.